 Company Recognized for Exemplary People Practices and Outstanding Workplace Culture

-Washington, DC, May 25, 2011: TCG, a leading government technology strategy and IT consultancy, has been recognized by Inc. Magazine and Winning Workplaces as one of its Top Small Company Workplaces for 2011.
+Washington, DC, May 25, 2011: TCG, a leading government technology strategy and IT advisor, has been recognized by Inc. Magazine and Winning Workplaces as one of its Top Small Company Workplaces for 2011.
 The Top Small Company Workplaces awards—an annual contest that recognizes the nation’s best small and mid-sized company work environments—was announced today in Inc.’s June issue.
 The magazine features the contest’s 50 winners, which represent a diverse array of organizations such as TCG, Cal-Tex Protective Coatings, equipment supplier Fitness Anywhere, and audio firm Skullcandy.

 Every year since 2003, Winning Workplaces, an Evanston, IL-based nonprofit organization, has recognized those firms that attribute much of their business success to their commitment to exemplary people practices and outstanding workplace cultures.